WDS-OSS-Example/OSS-Example/README.md

 # OSS-Example

-This is just abc sample with a typo that we can fix.
+This is just the perfect sample with a typo that we can fix.